codec-lab/flippy/README.md

-# Gorgo probablistic programming language
+# FlipPy probablistic programming language

 🚧 This project is a work in progress 🚧

-Gorgo is a lightweight probabilistic programming language for cognitive modeling that is written entirely in Python.
+FlipPy is a lightweight probabilistic programming language for cognitive modeling that is written entirely in Python.
 It prioritizes ease of use, universality, and maintainability.
 It takes inspiration from the design and implementation of [WebPPL](https://dippl.org/).

 ## Getting started

-In OSX, you can set up a virtual environment and install gorgo with dependencies:
+In OSX, you can set up a virtual environment and install FlipPy with dependencies:
 ```
 $ python3 -m venv venv
 $ source venv/bin/activate
-(venv) $ pip install git+https://github.com/markkho/gorgo.git
+(venv) $ pip install git+https://github.com/markkho/flippy.git
 ```

 To run the tests (this requires installing pytest):